MarkusTHolm/ans2fem_plates/README.md

     $ python -m PyInstaller --onefile .\ans2fem_plates.py

 One obvious drawback is that the code only supports one material and there are other hardcoded parameters.
 So, the intention is that YOU add the missing features.
-Note, the .cdb files are essentially plane .txt files so they are fairly easy to read and decipher.
+Note, the .cdb files are essentially plain .txt files so they are fairly easy to read and decipher.